nikitautiu/learnhtml/notes/Semantic-Data-From-Websites-Using-Deep-Learning.md

 The goal of this document is to explore the posibility of extracting manually-labeled structured data records from websites, using deep learning models.
 Such a model would be able, given a set of websites with the tags containing the desired information labeled accordingly, to both extract data from the same websites and potentially generalize to other similarly-structered sites.

 ### Introduction(what do we do?)
 Whereas a lot of the papers explored make use of heuristics to classify content even when using ML models(**TODO** reference them), for the purpose of this experiment we will explore the ability of a deep learning model to discover features.
-We will be making the conscious decision of not making any algorithmic design decision based on heuristics and keeping heuristicaly significatnt features to a minimum, possibly using none at all.
-This way we will not make any assumptions on the structure of the data, and hope any signal that arises will be picked up by the model.(a similar approach is taken by *Peters* in his paper)
+We will be making the conscious decision of not making any algorithmic design decision based on heuristics and keeping domain-significant features to a minimum, possibly using none at all.
+This way we will not make any assumptions on the structure of the data, and hope any signal that arises will be picked up by the model.(a similar approach is taken by *Peters* in his paper, however they still do extensive feature preselection).

-We will be using th efollowing set of features:
-1.  **DOM**-tree features.
+### Features
 We are extracting features strictly related to the dom, for each tag.
 For each tag, we are also adding features based on its predecessors and descendants.
 (See notebook [`1-html-features`](../experiments/1-html-features.ipynb).)
 Thsi subset does not make any assumption on the textual content of the tag
-2. **Visual features**
-    * possibly use both `border-` and `content-` boxes
-    * use both absolute and relative positioning
-    * **CANNOT** be directly mapped between *human visually sepaprable blocks* to tags, so the classification must be done more relaxed or grouped somehow. **TODO** decide on a criterion of grouping, either learnable(preferable) or heuristic
-3. **Textual features**

 ## Datasets
 There are a lot of datasets used to benchmark content extraction(CE) in literature, however, those that are used for more than one paper, let alone publicly available are few and far between.
 This section serves to  iterate a few of them as a reference and to choose a good one for our experiments.